-The Company maintains a compensating balance of \$1.4 million at March 31, 2011 as collateral for a letter of credit issued by a third party in lieu of a cash security deposit, as required by the Company's lease for its New York office space.
-Such amounts are recorded in restricted cash in the consolidated statements of financial condition.
+The Company maintains a compensating balance of \$1.4 million at June 30, 2011 as collateral for a letter of credit issued by a third party in lieu of a cash security deposit, as required by the Company's lease for its New York office space.
+Such amount is recorded in restricted cash in the consolidated statements of financial condition.